-The Company consolidate entities for which it has a variable interest and is determined to be the primary beneficiary.
-The Company holds variable interests in the TOI PCs, comprised of The Oncology Institute, A Professional Corporation ("TOI CA") and The Oncology Institute FL, LLC ("TOI FL"), which the Company cannot legally own due to jurisdictional laws governing the corporate practice of medicine.
+The Company consolidates entities for which it has a variable interest and is determined to be the primary beneficiary.
+The Company holds variable interests in the TOI PCs, comprised of TOI CA, TOI FL, and TOI TX all of which the Company cannot legally own due to jurisdictional laws governing the corporate practice of medicine.
 The TOI PCs employ physicians and other clinicians in order to provide professional services to patients of our managed clinics, and under substantially similar MSAs, we serve as the exclusive manager and administrator of the TOI PCs' non-medical functions and services.
 The TOI PCs are considered variable interest entities ("VIEs") as they do not have sufficient equity to finance their activities without additional financial support from the Company.
-An enterprise having a controlling financial interest in a VIE must consolidate the VIE if it has both power and benefits - that is, it has (1) the power to direct the activities of a VIE that most significantly impacts the VIE's economic performance (power), and (2) the obligation to absorb the losses of the VIE that potentially could be significant to the VIE to the right to receive benefits from the VIE that potentially could be significant to the VIE (benefits).
-The Company has the power to control all financial activities of the TOI PCs, the rights to receive substantially all benefits from the VIEs, and consequently consolidated statements of operations.
+An enterprise having a controlling financial interest in a VIE must consolidate the VIE if it has both power and benefits - that is, it has (1) the power to direct the activities of a VIE that most significantly impacts the VIE's economic performance (power), and (2) the obligation to absorb the losses of the VIE that potentially could be significant to the VIE (benefits).
+The Company has the power to control all financial activities of the TOI PCs, the rights to receive substantially all benefits from the VIEs, and consequently consolidates the TOI PCs.
+Revenues, expenses, and income from the TOI PCs are included in the consolidated amounts as presented on the Condensed Consolidated Statements of Income (Operations).